nsaif86/Q_PoPS/README.md

 ### SDN Applications Usage

-In this project, we created two POX applications, and the source codes are stored in the  [SDN-Power-Optimization directory](https://github.com/nsaif86/SDN-Power-Optimization/tree/main).
+In this project, we created two POX applications, and the source codes are stored in the  [SDN9](https://github.com/nsaif86/Q_PoPS/blob/main/DCN9.py).
 The first component, DCN9, is responsible for consolidating the flows in the one-link as much as possible.
 The second is the Monitoring Model.
 The method is clearly described in our paper.